xiaogit00/musingsblog/content/posts/enamoured-by-hugo.md.md

 Amazing.
 To great days writing ahead.

-p.s. oh and I got this domain for $1 on namecheap btw. :blush:
+p.s. oh and I got this domain for $1 on namecheap btw. :relaxed:

 [^1]: If any of you are interested, I've basically set up some functions on zsh terminal on my mac so that I chain a couple of commands.
 One of them is newpost (which creates a new post - it takes an argument `post-slud.md` which Hugo automatically sets as the page URL as well as title), and the other one is gitpush (you can guess which set of commands this does - serious devs don't kill me).